Should You Worry About A Google Cloud Security Breach?

 5. Account Takeovers

 All of the above Google cloud security breach scenarios can lead to an account takeover.
-But there are many ways that an account takeover can occur.
+But there are many other ways that an account takeover can occur.

-No matter how it happens, a Google account takeover can be devastating for your business or organization and results in long-term financial impacts.
+No matter how it happens, a Google account takeover can be devastating for your business or organization and result in long-term financial impacts.
 Being able to monitor user behavior for a potential account takeover is critical in cloud computing.
 Google provides admins with great step-by-step instructions on how to identify and secure compromised accounts using the Google Admin Panel.